 At Hartford Infant School, independence is defined as; the child making a choice and consistently applying what they know, in a variety of contexts and over a period.

 The teaching staff regularly standardise and moderate work with in school and with external support to ensure that the judgements made are thorough.
 This includes working across phases so that everyone is accountable for the decisions that are made about children’s work.

 Pupil Progress meetings take place throughout the year with class teachers, team leaders and the Head teacher.
-Target Tracker is used to inform these meetings and evidence of discussions is recorded.
+Insight is used to inform these meetings and evidence of discussions is recorded.